Niteroiense FC: Mascot

-The club’s mascot is the indigenous chief Arariboia, a historical and legendary figure closely tied to the identity and memory of the city of Niterói.
+The club's mascot is the indigenous chief Arariboia, a historical and legendary figure closely tied to the identity and memory of the city of Niterói.

 Arariboia was an important chief of the Temiminó people, part of the Tupi ethnic group that inhabited the coastline of present-day Brazil during the 16th century.
 He became known for his strategic alliance with the Portuguese, playing a decisive role in the conflict over the Guanabara Bay against the Tamoios and the French, culminating in the expulsion of the latter on January 20, 1567.
 In recognition of his role in the conflict, Arariboia was granted the title of Knight of the Order of Christ and a plot of land in what is now the neighborhood of São Cristóvão.
 He was also granted possession of lands at the entrance of the bay by the Portuguese Crown.
 It was there that the village of São Lourenço was established, considered the founding nucleus of the city of Niterói, of which Arariboia is widely regarded as the founder.
 His legacy remains one of the most significant historical markers of the region and continues to be honored through various cultural representations, including his use as the club’s official symbol.

 Facilities

-View of Rua Visconde de Sepetiba, with Niteroiense’s ground on the right behind the houses.
-This is the only known image of the club’s stadium.

 Rua Santa Clara Field

-The Rua Santa Clara Field was located in the neighborhood of Ponta d'Areia, in Niterói, and belonged to Niteroiense.
-Considered one of the best in the city in the early 20th century, it was often described as a “spacious ground” and attracted large crowds to matches.
+The Rua Santa Clara Field was located in the neighbohood of Ponta d'Areia, in Niterói, and belonged to Niteroiense.
+Considered one of the best in the city in the early 20th century, it was often described as a "spacious ground" and attracted large crowds to matches.
 It hosted games of the Liga Sportiva Fluminense, of which the club was a founding member and active participant in the 1910s.

-The field was situated on a street with a rich urban history, linked to the former Santa Clara e São Joaquim Textile Factory, reinforcing the club’s connection with the industrial context and the local community.
+Former social headquarters

+Former social headquarters of Niteroiense Futebol Clube.

+The social headquarters of Niteroiense was located on Cadete Xavier Leal Street, in downtown Niterói, and was inaugurated in 1919, in the same period in which the club inaugurated the field at the corner with Visconde de Sepetiba Street.
+The building housed the secretariat, administrative rooms, a social hall, bar, sound system and sauna, functioning as the nucleus of the club's associative life.
+The venue hosted many parties and dances, attracting members and visitors over the decades.
+Between 1967 and 1978, the club's land became the subject of a legal dispute, which Niteroiense lost, resulting in the vacating of the property.
+In 1978, the land was acquired by Medrado Dias, who donated the headquarters to Niteroiense, preserving its social functions, while the land corresponding to the field remained with the purchaser.
+In 1980, the land corresponding to the field was sold to a real estate company, and the headquarters area ended up being incorporated into the negotiations.